-The ins and outs of Medicare aren’t easy for everyone grasp.
+The ins and outs of the Medicare program aren’t easy for everyone grasp.
 That’s why millions of Americans every year rely on experts to guide them to finding what plans fit their needs.

-What are the major parts of Medicare, and what do they mean?
-To start, you have the two original parts of Medicare, Parts A and B.
+What are the major parts of the Medicare program, and what do they mean?
+To start, you have the two original parts of the Medicare program, Parts A and B.

 Part A is your hospital coverage that assists in paying for your medical stays, whether they be hospital visits, skilled nursing facility stays, or hospice care.